 This keeps the booking motion clean.
 The prospect has already shown intent, so your job is to reduce uncertainty and make the meeting feel like the easiest next step, not to restart the sales pitch from the beginning.

-A: Yes.
-By sending 100 connection requests weekly, achieving a 45% acceptance rate, and converting 1 in 3 active responses, booking 5 demos weekly is a completely standard outcome of this system.
+Yes.
+By sending 100 connection requests weekly, achieving a 45% acceptance rate, and converting 1 in 3 active responses, booking 5 demos weekly is a standard outcome of this system.

-A: In the early stages, almost never.
-Agencies typically run high-volume, generic outreach that damages your brand equity.
-Running a highly personalized, lower-volume system yourself builds far superior pipeline value.
+In the early stages, almost never.
+Agencies typically run high-volume, generic outreach that damages your brand.
+Running a more personal, lower-volume system yourself usually produces better pipeline.